joshring/design-princples/README.md

     arg4,
 )
 ```
-Unless the arguments are long on screen, in which case split lines, for instance when using a `slice` or `struct` as input
+Unless the arguments are long on screen, in which case split lines, for instance when using a `slice` or `struct` or a `function call` as input

 ```go
 value := functionName(